9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 # Chapter 12: Barcode Recognition

-In this chapter, we\'ll make use of the image parsing library we developed in [Chapter 10, *Code case study: parsing a binary data format*](10-parsing-a-binary-data-format.org) to build a barcode recognition application.
+In this chapter, we'll make use of the image parsing library we developed in [Chapter 10, *Code case study: parsing a binary data format*](10-parsing-a-binary-data-format.org) to build a barcode recognition application.
 Given a picture of the back of a book taken